 Looking for children’s contests?
 Those exclusively for school-aged and ‘young’ writers are marked YOUTH, but others may include junior sections.

-Date limited competitions and calls for submission, February to March 2025
+Date limited competitions and calls for submission, June 2025 onward

 COMPETITIONS